 Because abstentions are treated as both "present" and "entitled to vote" on a matter, abstaining has the same effect as a vote "against" the proposal.
-For a discussion of the treatment of "broker non-votes," see "Shares Held in Street Name."
+For a discussion of the treatment of "broker non-votes," see the "Shares Held in Street Name" section of this Proxy Statement.

-Because your votes on Proposal 2 (Say on Pay) and Proposal 3 (Say on Frequency) are advisory in nature, the results will not be binding on the Company, the Board, or the Compensation Committee.
-However, the Board and the Compensation Committee will review and consider the voting results when making future decisions regarding executive compensation and regarding the frequency of the advisory vote on executive compensation.
+Because your vote on Proposal 2 (Say on Pay) is advisory in nature, the results will not be binding on the Company, the Board, or the Compensation Committee.
+However, the Board and the Compensation Committee will review and consider the voting results when making future decisions regarding executive compensation.